 When setting up infant spaces, consider these design elements:

 - Colors that promote a calming environment.
-Walls, major furniture, and overall decor should include natural colors for a calming ambiance.
+Incorporate natural colors on walls, major furniture, and overall decor for a calming ambiance.

-- Natural lighting – soft, warm light.
+- Natural lighting.
 Natural lighting that comes through windows is always the best source of light for young children.
-When using artificial lighting, stick to soft warm lights.
+When using artificial lighting, stick to soft, warm lights.

 - Furniture designed for infants and adults.
-Infant rooms should have plenty of adult furniture throughout the classroom for proper back support.
+Include plenty of adult-sized furniture in infant classrooms for proper back support.
 Floor chairs allow infant caregivers to be on the floor while supporting their back.
-Likewise, infants should have furniture that they can safely use and access as they become more independent and mobile.
+Likewise, infants need furniture that they can safely use and access as they become more independent and mobile.

 - Infant nap area.
-Best safe sleep practices, as outlined by the American Academy of Pediatrics (AAP), and state licensing policies should be top of mind when designing a nap space to reduce the risk of sleep-related infant death.
+Best safe sleep practices, as outlined by the American Academy of Pediatrics (AAP) and state licensing policies, must be top of mind when designing a nap space to reduce the risk of sleep-related infant death.

 - Supervision and safety.
-All design elements and materials should be vetted for health and safety.
-Stay on top of recalls.
-In addition, all furniture in sleeping, eating, and changing areas should be set up to maximize access to the children with supervision at all times.
+It's extremely important to vet all design elements and materials for health and safety.
+Stay on top of product recalls.
+In addition, arrange all furniture in sleeping, eating, and changing areas to ensure constant supervision while maximizing access to the children.

-Here are some successful daycare room ideas for infants.
-Take a look and see if they spark ideas for your center!
+Here are some successful daycare room setup ideas for infants.
+Take a look and see if they spark ideas for your own center.

 Source: Pinterest